-- Jewelry must not be excessive.
+Jewelry must not be excessive.
 No dangle, hoop or large earrings are to be worn.
 Students may wear only one earring per ear.
-If necklaces are worn, they are to be inside the uniform_out of sight.
-Choker-type necklaces may not be worn. - 2.
+If necklaces are worn, they are to be inside the uniform-out of sight.
+Choker-type necklaces may not be worn.

 In general, facial make-up may not be worn.
-Creams and powders designed to mask acne are permissible. - 3.
+Creams and powders designed to mask acne are permissible.
+School personnel will communicate with families immediately with any questions or concerns.

 Body piercing as well as temporary/permanent tattoos are not permitted.
 Nor is writing anywhere on the skin.